Big data searching using words: Introduction

 \section{Introduction}

-Since the last few decades of the past century, the world has seen significant advancements in the fields of industry and technology.
-The development of two new fields, computer science and information science, during this time period, has greatly aided in the rapid advancement of technology and business.
-New developments were initiated in the fields of data analytics and data gathering concurrently with these two expansions.
-Although analyzing and collecting data is one of the oldest methods used in data-based research areas, this strategy has traditionally relied on statistical methodologies to analyze data and draw relevant conclusions from the given facts.
-However, in the mid-1990s, all of the scenarios were altered owing to the development of the Internet and the World Wide Web.
-Computer science was used in conjunction with traditional manual methods to generate data from several sources.
-Data creation and data collection methods have improved faster than ever due to the development of the digital world.
-According to \cite{1}, global data production, capture, copying, and consumption were expected to rise quickly, with a projected total of 64.2 zettabytes in 2020.
-It is anticipated that, after five more years of growth, the amount of data created globally will surpass 180 zettabytes in 2025 \cite{1}.
-The quantity of data generated and duplicated hit a record level in 2020 \cite{1}.
-The COVID-19 pandemic's increased demand, which resulted in more individuals working and learning from home and using home entertainment alternatives more frequently, led the expansion to be more than anticipated \cite{1}.
-On the other hand, big data analytics has started to gain the attention of the experts of quantum computing \cite{2,3,4}.
-Thus, it can be easily found that big data analytics is a crucial area of research from almost all the domains of science and social science. \\
+In the last few decades of the previous century, the world witnessed significant advancements in industry and technology.
+The emergence of two new fields, computer science and information science, during this period has significantly contributed to the rapid advancement of technology and business.
+New developments in the fields of data analysis and data gathering have begun concurrently with these two expansions.
+Data collection and analysis have long been foundational to data-based research.
+Traditionally, such approaches have relied on statistical methods to interpret data and derive relevant insights.
+The mid-1990s marked a turning point with the emergence of the Internet and the World Wide Web, fundamentally transforming the data landscape.
+Computer science was increasingly integrated with traditional manual methods to facilitate data generation from diverse sources.
+As a result, the digital revolution accelerated the evolution of data creation and collection methods at an unprecedented pace.
+According to \cite{1}, global data production, capture, copying, and consumption were expected to increase rapidly, reaching a projected total of 64.2 zettabytes in 2020.
+It was further anticipated that, after five additional years of growth, the volume of data created worldwide would surpass 180 zettabytes by 2025 \cite{1}.
+In 2020, the amount of data generated and duplicated reached a record high \cite{1}.
+This surge was largely driven by the increased demand caused by the COVID-19 pandemic, as more individuals worked and studied from home and relied more heavily on home entertainment options \cite{1}. \\